Of all the various factors that go into creating a successful catering business, a professional kitchen is the beating heart of the operation.

 How to Design a Commercial Kitchen Plan

-Each kitchen is different.
+Each dark kitchen is different.
 Each chef works differently.
 You need to make sure you can design and fit your kitchen out any way you choose, and most importantly, you need ample space to work if you want a slick work flow.

 Consider the most important factors when it comes to making your kitchen flow.

 - Food preparation areas – size & proximity